mediamonks/plexus/README.md

 The Catalog is a definition of all data fields that exist in your system.
 These fields can function as context for agents, or as output of the process.

 Catalog fields come in 3 types: input, output and data.
-Input fields are automatically populated by values passed in the request payload.
+Input fields are automatically populated by values passed into the workflow.
 Output fields are fields that are populated by agents.
 And data fields are populated by the content of data sources.

-Agents consists of instructions (the system prompt), and a set of context fields.
+Agents consist of instructions (the system prompt), and a set of context fields.
 An agent's input consists of these instructions, and a JSON object containing the runtime values for all context fields, as populated by the Catalog.
+Agents can also have access to data sources via tool calling.

-When a workflow is invoked, the Catalog will first start to populate the fields defined by the workflow's `output` configuration.
+When a workflow is invoked, the Catalog will start to populate the fields defined by the workflow's `output` configuration.
 For output fields, this means an Agent will need to be invoked.
 This Agent will in turn require certain fields for its context, which causes the Catalog to start populating those fields, and so on.
-This means the workflow is essentially built backwards, at runtime.
+This ensures that the workflow is constructed in a way that all necessary operations are executed in the right order, without unnecessary steps, and as soon as possible, ensuring optimal performance.
-When a data type field value is requested, the corresponding data source will be queried.
-More on this in the Data Sources section.
+When a data type field value is requested, the corresponding data source is queried, as explained in the Data Sources section.

 ## Data Sources
 Data sources point to a specific online resource.
-This can be a Google Drive file or folder, a Google Cloud Storage Bucket object or folder, or an API.
+This can be a Google Drive file or folder, a Google Cloud Storage Bucket object or folder, or an API endpoint.

 ### Ingesting
 Data sources can be ingested using the `/ingest` endpoint.
 This is necessary for `vector`-target data sources and recommended for all data sources that are not dynamic.

 ### Dynamic data sources
-Dynamic data sources are data sources that can use a different location on each invocation, based on input fields.
+Dynamic data sources are data sources that can vary in exact URI on each invocation, based on input fields.
 These kind of data sources can not be ingested.
 A data source becomes dynamic by using any amount of catalog field placeholders in its `uri` property, of the form `{fieldName}`.
 E.g. `gs://my-bucket/{folderName}/{fileName}.pdf`.

 ### Targets